andreaostuni/ros2_setup_guide/dual_boot/dual_boot_guide.md

 If this is the case you will get a prompt to disable BitLocker in Windows before restarting the Ubuntu installer.

+- In Windows, open Settings > type Manage BitLocker in the search box.
+Alternatively, open Control Panel > System and Security > BitLocker Drive   Encryption.

+- Reboot your computer again, and launch the Ubuntu installer.
+At this point, you will be able to proceed with the hard disk configuration step.

 ![BitLocker](/dual_boot/images/bitlocker.png)

 ### 3.4.
 Installation